melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 }
 ```

+For productions with [unique reference](/silver/concepts/unique-refs) children, the attribute is only copied down if it is not already been supplied in the child's [reference set](/silver/concepts/decorated-vs-undecorated).

 This mechanism replaced "autocopy attributes", a variant of inherited attributes in which attribute values were implicitly copied down the tree.
 This feature was removed because of the potential for undesired (and potentially incorrect!) implicit equations.